6 Things You Should Avoid Doing in Summer

-The arrival of this season involves a change in routines: the day is longer, you’re making vacation plans, and temperatures rise.
+The arrival of this season involves a change in routines: the days are getting longer, you’re making vacation plans, and temperatures are rising.
 This brings out dresses, cut-off pants, looser clothes, and bathing suits.
 However, you need to take certain precautions when tackling the heat to be able to enjoy it while also taking care of your health.

 1. Things to avoid in the summer: Forgetting sunscreen

 Applying sunscreen is a self-care habit you should never overlook, even in winter.
 However, summer is the time when your skin needs the most protection.

 The American Academy of Dermatology estimates that at least 1 in 5 Americans will develop skin cancer in their lifetime.
 It also notes that most people only apply 25-50% of the recommended amount of sunscreen.

 Another common mistake is forgetting to apply it to areas such as the neck, shoulders, hands, the tops of the feet, and the ears.
 These are sensitive areas that are exposed to the sun, although not as often as the face.

 During the summer, it’s important to maximize hydration to protect your health, especially on the hottest days.
 However, you also need to bear in mind that not all drinks hydrate the body in the same way.

 Although a couple of beers or a glass of chilled wine are tempting options in this season, it’s important not to forget about water.
 This is the healthiest liquid and the most effective.
 Alcohol can actually dehydrate, achieving the opposite effect.

 3. Things to avoid in the summer: Stopping exercise